Solar-Games-Corp/uranus-tools/README.md

 #### uranus-effects-multi-material.js

 A powerful extended material that allows you to blend multiple textures on the same model based either on painted vertex colors or provided texture masks.
-It currenty supports diffuse and normal maps, together with specular/
+It currenty supports diffuse and normal maps, together with specular parameters.

 ![uranus-effects-multi-material.js](images/uranus-effects-multi-material.jpg)